-The SPF is a purse-seine and mid-water trawl fishery that operates in Commonwealth waters (3 to 200 nm) from southern Queensland to south-western Western Australia, including Tasmania (Figure 1.1).
+The SPF is a purse seine and mid-water trawl fishery that operates in Commonwealth waters (3 to 200 nm) from southern Queensland to south-western Western Australia, including Tasmania (Figure 1.1).
 The fishery is divided into two sub-areas (i.e. East and West) by a line through longitude 146°30'E (Figure 1.1, AFMA 2009).
+The sub-areas are further divided into seven sub-zones and catch grids (Figure 1.2).